/

 The best way to explain what APIs do is to look at a simple example.

-An “HTTP GET” command, which is either coded into a CRM system or into integration middleware, would conceptually look something like this:
+An “HTTP GET” command, which is either coded into a CRM system or integration middleware, would conceptually look something like this:

 https://api.accounting-vendor.com/Invoices?CustomerID=cd09aa49-134d-40fb-a52b-b63c6a91d712